kaandedeoglu/KDCircularProgress/README.md

 # KDCircularProgress
 `KDCircularProgress` is a circular progress view written in Swift.
 It makes it possible to have gradients in the progress view, along with glows and animations.

-It also has `IBInspectable` and `IBDesignable` support, so you can configure and preview inside `Interface Builder`.
+KDCircularProgress also has `IBInspectable` and `IBDesignable` support, so you can configure and preview inside the `Interface Builder`.

 Here's an example